 Make Music Day takes place in 125 countries across the globe.
 Each of these countries has its own unique folk music tradition which we wanted to share and celebrate on Make Music Day.

-In 2021 we invited musicians from across the world to take part in this Global Folk Challenge by swapping folk songs.
-Participating musicians and groups shared a folk song from their country, and in exchange, learnt and performed a different folk song submitted by another participating musician.
-The songs were then performed and shared on Make Music Day.
+Participating musicians or groups can share a folk song from their country, and in exchange, learn and perform a different folk song submitted by another participating musician.
+The songs will then be performed and shared on Make Music Day.

 STEP 1: SHARE A SONG

 - Submit a song from your country or region’s folk music tradition via this form

 - You can submit a song in any language, but we suggest keeping it relatively simple so that other musicians can pick it up easily.